dmheisel/BYKR/README.md

 - [ ] New Location types - mechanics, etc
 - [ ] Ability to search for other pre-existing locations such as bike shops or coffee shops or breweries

 ## Authors

-* David Heisel
+- David Heisel

 ## Acknowledgments

-* Thanks to Prime Digital Academy for providing me with the tools and knowledge to build this!
+- Thanks to Prime Digital Academy for providing me with the tools and knowledge to build this!
-* Thanks to the North American Bike Share Association for the General BikeShare Feed Specification - read their documention on github at https://github.com/NABSA/gbfs
+- Thanks to the [North American Bike Share Association](https://nabsa.net/opendata/) for the General BikeShare Feed Specification - read their documention on their [Github](https://github.com/NABSA/gbfs)